Why is your baby making smacking sound while bottle feeding

 If you suspect that your baby has a lip tie then speak to your pediatrician

-The main cause of the flow of milk being too fast is that you are using a very high nipple setting.
+The main cause of the flow of milk being too fast or too slow is due to using a very high nipple setting.
 The Nipple flow rate has to be correct for your baby.

 You can also check out these other Slow flow Stage 0 nipples which our readers use